Floyd Bennett Field: Improvements

-Spurred by the expansion of air travel across the United States, the Department of Docks began planning extensive upgrades to Bennett Field in 1934.
+Spurred by the expansion of air travel across the United States, the Department of Docks began planning extensive upgrades to Floyd Bennett Field in 1934.
 The plans coincided with the authorization of the WPA, which provided the labor needed to carry out these upgrades.
 In 1935, the WPA allocated $1.5 million to finish the airport.
-The federal government ultimately contributed $4.7 million toward Bennett Field's expansion, while the city spent only slightly more than $339,000.
+The federal government ultimately contributed $4.7 million toward Floyd Bennett Field's expansion, while the city spent only slightly more than $339,000.
 The WPA constructed two extra runways; expanded hangars and airport aprons; erected extra maintenance buildings; added a passenger tunnel under the administration building; and placed utility wires and pipes underground.
 The WPA also planted a landscaped lawn in front of the administration building.
 The work involved the demolition of a brick chimney at the south end of Barren Island, which lay in the way of one of the new runways.

 There were plans to add four more hangars and two more ramps to the existing seaplane base, but they were not acted upon due to low passenger traffic volumes.
 The expanded seaplane base was also in the path of Runway 12–30, which was added as part of the WPA renovations.
 Because the base was not going to be expanded, the Coast Guard started using the unfinished seaplane base for their own purposes.
 The Coast Guard added a new hangar, a taxiway, and three radio towers.

-The Navy, which already occupied part of Bennett Field, unveiled plans to expand its facilities there in 1938.
+The Navy, which already occupied part of Floyd Bennett Field, unveiled plans to expand its facilities there in 1938.
 The next year, the timeline was moved up due to World War II in Europe.
 In 1939, the Navy started constructing a base for 24 seaplanes at Floyd Bennett Field, in preparation for expanding its "neutrality patrol" activities during World War II.
 After its 1939 expansion, the Navy occupied Hangars 1 and 2; the new Building A in between Hangars 1 and 2; and half of the field's "Dope Shop".
-In January 1940, Congress approved the Navy's request to take over ownership of 16.4 acre in Bennett Field so it could construct a new base.
-Like the Coast Guard, the Navy would lease the land for $1 per year, but if the Navy stopped using their facilities at Bennett Field, the Navy base's ownership would revert to the New York City government.
+In January 1940, Congress approved the Navy's request to take over ownership of 16.4 acre in Floyd Bennett Field so it could construct a new base.
+Like the Coast Guard, the Navy would lease the land for $1 per year, but if the Navy stopped using their facilities at Floyd Bennett Field, the Navy base's ownership would revert to the New York City government.